reonZ/mini-tracker/README.md

 ## Enabled (client)

-Enabel of disable the mini tracker for the user.
+Enable or disable the mini tracker for the user.

 ## Hover Delay (client)

-Set the amount of time (in milliseconds) before the tracker starts extending on mouse hover.
+Set the amount of time (in milliseconds) before the tracker starts expands on mouse hover.

+## Allow End Turn

+Should the players be able to end their own turn.

 ## Pan to Token

-When enabled, the GM's screen will center on the token of the combatant whose turn it is.
+Should the camera pan to the token of the current combatant.
+This option is only for the GM.

 ## Select Token

-When enabled, the token of the combatant whose turn it is will automatically select on the GM's client.
+Should the token of the current combatant be automatically selected.
+This option is only for the GM.

 ## Open Sheet

-When enabled, the actor sheet of the combatant whose turn it is will automatically be opened on the GM's client.
+Should the sheet of the current combatant be automatically opened.
+This option is only for the GM.